-3. Lastly, the ECM generates the specification of another local trigger TR1", whose description we omit - but whose purpose is to detect when the original

-- 3.1. disable the current instance of the local trigger TR1'. - 3.2.
+3. Lastly, the ECM generates the specification of another local trigger TR1", whose description we omit - but whose purpose is to detect when the original trigger TR1, as specified by the user, has "expired", i.e., the criteria used in the validity specification, temporal or event-based, is satisfied, and: 3.1. disable the current instance of the local trigger TR1'.
+3.2.
 Send a notification that the instance of the Tr1c in the remote site should be disabled.